sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-16-Java-Streams.md

 Title: Java Streams
 ---

-* TOC
-{:toc}

 # Java Streams

 Using what we have learned about **Functional Programming**, we are now ready to tackle **Streams**

 A **stream** is like an assembly line.
 We take in some collection of information on one side, pass it through a number of steps, and then at the end we have some useful information.
+In this module, we will look at why Streams are useful, how they can improve our code readability, and how to use them.

+* TOC
+{:toc}

 ## Simple queries